rehierl/node-tree-outliner/3-4-0-design-6.md

 ## subsection

 **DEFINITION**
-An inner section is a sub-section, or sub-set, of its parent section.
+An inner section is a sub-section, or a sub-set, of its parent section.
+That is, because a section is still also a set of nodes.

 * `(V subset-of W) := ((v in W) for any (v in V))`
 * `(s subsection-of p) := (s subset-of p)`